TRADITIONAL BEADED CLOTHS FROM LIMPOPO PROVINCE

 Commercially bought minceka have patterns printed on the fabric.
 Details are often added to this patterned fabric in the form of beads and embroidery by the wearers .
 However these more intricate hand-worked minceka are not usually worn every day but are kept for special occasions, while the even more elaborate minceka, with pins,mirrors, bells and chains have tended since the 1980s, to be made for sale to the commercial market.

 The minceka shown here are all made by the Chivurika Project based in Giyani in Limpopo.
 The project run by Mbhanyele Jameson and Joyce Maluleke has about 25 women who work in the group and make their own designs and develop their stories on the cloths.
 For example the nceka with the large man and the snake images shows a man with a knobkerrie (a wooden stick for defence).
 He ‘was travelling through the night (represented by the stars ) [the stars are made of small gold safety pins attached in a delicate cross pattern], when he suddenly came face to face with a snake.
 He geared himself for the attack, but at the same time he was concerned that he might be bitten by the snake – thus loosing a chance to watch the 2010 World Soccer Match’.
-(Artist to Mbhanyele Jameson Maluleke 2009).
-The anxiety about missing the Soccer World Cup indicates the importance of this event for fans and general public alike.
+(Conversation with Mbhanyele Jameson Maluleke 2009).
+The anxiety about missing the Soccer World Cup match indicates the importance of this event for fans and general public alike.